checkmarx-ts/checkmarx-python-sdk/README.md

 you must create a client with roles such as ast-scanner, manage-webhook, queries-editor, ast-viewer, manage-application, manage-project, then fill in your own client_id, client secret, username, password, ignore the refresh_token.

-### Option 2, using environment variables or command line arguments
+### Option 2, using environment variables (Upper Case or Lower Case) or command line arguments

 For CxSAST: